Chandigarh–Bandra Terminus Superfast Express

 The 22451 / 22452 Chandigarh–Bandra Terminus Superfast Express is a Superfast Express train belonging to Indian Railways that runs between Chandigarh Junction and Bandra Terminus in India.

 It operates as train number 22452 from Chandigarh Junction to Bandra Terminus and as train number 22451 in the reverse direction.

 Coaches

-The train has standard LHB rakes with a max speed of 110 kmph.
+The train has standard LHB rakes with a maximum speed of 110 km/h.
 The train consists of 22 coaches: